Community Service Fellowship

 A. You have the only copy of your diploma, so we are unable to create a certified copy.
-Instead request a letter of certification, which certifies that you were a full-time student at the GSD, and specifies the dates of attendance and graduation date.
-This can be used as an accompanying document with a photocopy, made by you, of the diploma in your possession.
+Instead request a Letter of Certification, which certifies that you were a full-time student at the GSD, and specifies the dates of attendance and graduation date.
+This can be used as an accompanying document with the photocopy you make of your diploma.

 Q. What is GROPIUS?

 A. GROPIUS is the GSD Registration Online Personal Information Update System.